wuxnz/react-native-intercepting-webview/README.md

 This package exports a single React component:

-- [`InterceptWebView`](src/intercepting-webview/index.tsx:70) — a drop-in component that wraps `react-native-webview` and adds request interception plumbing.
+- [`InterceptWebView`](src/intercepting-webview/index.tsx:70) — a drop-in component built on top of the popular [`react-native-webview`](https://github.com/react-native-webview/react-native-webview).
+This module extends `react-native-webview` with native request interception, buffering utilities, and convenience hooks so you can observe and react to network requests from the WebView.

 Highlights